INIT-REF/ASM_Euler/README.md

 ### 045
 As all hexagonal numbers are also triangular numbers, it is sufficient to find the next pentagonal number which is also hexagonal.

+### 050
+I build up the sum of all primes from increasing starting primes until the sum goes over 1000000.
+Then I continuously subtract the last primes until the sum itself is a prime.
+I set an arbitrary limit for the starting prime of 1000, because I assumed that the longest chains would result from the lowest starting primes.